American Airlines plane is diverted after a passenger assaults a flight attendant

 "The individual involved in this incident will never be allowed to travel with American Airlines in the future, but we will not be satisfied until he has been prosecuted to the full extent of the law," it said without elaborating on what triggered the altercation.
 "This behavior must stop, and aggressive enforcement and prosecution of the law is the best deterrent."

-The Federal Aviation Administration emailed a statement to NPR saying that the aircraft was an Airbus 321, confirming the details of the flight, and that it had been diverted to Denver "due to a passenger disturbance."
+The Federal Aviation Administration emailed a statement to NPR saying that the aircraft was an Airbus 321, confirming the details of the flight and saying it had been diverted to Denver "due to a passenger disturbance."

 "The plane landed without incident around 6:37 p.m. local time Wednesday.
 The FAA will investigate," the FAA said.

 Airlines have dealt with a surge in unruly passengers this year, many of whom oppose mask requirements aboard flights.
-A survey this summer by the Association of Flight Attendants showed that 85% of attendants had dealt with unruly passengers and that nearly one in five had experienced physical incidents.
+A survey this summer by the Association of Flight Attendants showed that 85% of attendants had dealt with unruly passengers and that nearly 1 in 5 had experienced physical incidents.

-Last month, the TSA announced that it would increase the range of civil penalties for violating federal mask mandates aboard U.S. transportation systems to $500 to $1,000 for first offenders and $1,000 to $3,000 for second offenders.
+Last month, the Transportation Security Administration announced that it would increase the range of civil penalties for violating federal mask mandates aboard U.S. transportation systems.
+The penalties are now $500 to $1,000 for a first offense and $1,000 to $3,000 for a second offense.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.